jcwill415/Stock_Market_Data_Analysis/README.md

 * Back end language: Python (the version used here is Python 3.7.6)
 * Dataset: csv, stock price data via Yahoo Finance
 * Packages: Pandas/NumPy; Scikit-learn for Machine Learning in Python; Matplotlib (and mplfinance) for data manipulation and visualization.
+* (For Code Louisville: 5+ commits using Git.)

 ## Features
 The script will scrape data for S&P500 tickers, pull financial data from Yahoo Finance API, and download into a csv file.
+It will also manipulate/clean data, and merge multiple data frames into one large csv file.
+The script uses for loops, dictionaries, and error handling.
+Further, there is additional data visualization in the "Stock_Market_Data_Analysis_DataVisualization.ipynb" Jupyter Notebook file; this is done using matplotlib to build various stock charts (i.e. line charts, bar charts, moving average bar charts, candlestick charts).
+Additional features are highlighted below:
 * Scrape stock tickers from web (i.e. Wikipedia).
 * For this project, the SP500 list is from: "List of S&P 500 Companies" at https://en.wikipedia.org/wiki/List_of_S%26P_500_companies.
 * Use Requests to scrape data for Beautiful Soup to parse.